-• With Mini Message center
+• With mini message center

 Tap on the TRIP/RESET stem to toggle the display between the trip and the odometer.
 Press the stem again to select Trip A and Trip B features.
-Holding the TRIP/RESET stem for two seconds or more will reset the trip odometer to zero.
+Holding the TRIP/RESET features.
+Holding the TRIP/RESET stem for two seconds or more will reset the trip odometer.